 When can a student enroll in Delphi Academy?

 Students may enroll at any time throughout the summer and fall terms, space permitting.
-Delphi students advance based on demonstrated competence rather than by age or number of months spent at one level.
+Delphi study has students advance based on demonstrated competence rather than by age or number of months spent at one level.
 Arriving students are given thorough diagnostic tests and interviews, from which a complete academic program is designed.
 Students move through these programs as rapidly as they are learning and demonstrating competence.

 For more specifics, go to Procedures.

 Do you have a program for the gifted student?